Creating a CBC

 • Definitely would not

-Many researchers have experience with how the five-point scale relates to actual purchase/adoption in their product categories.
-Thus, the five-point purchase intent scale may be a familiar option for the dual-response none.
-That said, using scales such as the five-point scale requires the researcher to specify which response options indicate a “buy” or “no buy”, such as the top two boxes indicate a “buy” and the bottom three boxes indicate a “no buy” (described further below).
+Many researchers are familiar with how a five-point scale relates to actual purchase behavior in their product categories.
+That said, using a scale requires specifying which options indicate a "buy" or "no buy" — for example, the top two boxes as "buy" and the bottom three as "no buy."

-In most marketing-related CBC applications, the dual-response none substantially increases the likelihood of respondents choosing "None," which many researchers argue better reflects actual purchase intentions compared to the traditional none option which can understate the “None” rate.
-Importantly, no information is lost when respondents select "None" because they are first asked to choose the best product concept in the choice task.
-Therefore, the dual-response none acts as a safety net.
-It allows us to estimate a None parameter without concerns about potential loss in precision of utilities for the attributes and levels of interest, especially if the incidence of "None" usage is high.
+In most marketing-related CBC studies, the dual-response none substantially increases the likelihood that respondents choose "none," which many researchers argue better reflects actual purchase intentions than the traditional "none."
+Importantly, no information is lost when respondents select "none" because they first choose the best concept in the task.
+The dual-response "none" acts as a safety net, allowing a none parameter to be estimated without sacrificing precision in the utilities for attributes and levels, especially when "none" usage is high.

-Dual-response none exercises will export additional tabs intended for our desktop products in the design and choices download.
+Dual-response none exercises export additional tabs for use with Sawtooth's desktop products in the design and choices download.
 Learn about the design & choices export.

 The “Would buy” threshold